TheEighthDay/TheEighthDay/README.md

 💼 Experiences
 - [2016-2020]🎉 I received my B.E. degree in Software Engineering at University of Electronic Science and Technology of China(UESTC).
 - [2020-2023] I received my M.S. in Computer Science at <a href='https://ruc-aimc-lab.github.io/'>AIMC Lab</a> of Renmin University of China(RUC), advised by Prof. <a href='https://scholar.google.com/citations?user=6m-ZQ1EAAAAJ&hl=zh-CN'>Xirong Li</a>.
 I have been a Research Intern at SenseTime and Kuaishou Technology.
-- [2023-] Now I'm working as a Algorithm Engineer at Kuaishou Technology.
+- [2023-2025] I worked as an Algorithm Engineer at Kuaishou Technology.
+- [2025-] A new journey.

 🔭 Research Interests